 - Ensure that the hardware setup is complete and connections are verified before you install Solaris software.
-See the Oracle Solaris Cluster 4.1 Hardware Administration Manual and your server and storage device documentation for details on how to set up the hardware. - Ensure that an Automated Installer install server and a DHCP server are configured.
-See Part III, "Installing Using an Install Server," in Installing Oracle Solaris 11.1 Systems. - Determine the Ethernet address of the cluster node and the length of the subnet mask of the subnet that the address belongs to. - Determine the MAC address of each cluster node. - Ensure that your cluster configuration planning is complete.
-See "How to Prepare for Cluster Software Installation" on page 44 for requirements and guidelines. - Have available the root user password for the cluster nodes. - SPARC: If you are configuring Oracle VM Server for SPARC I/O domains or guest domains as cluster nodes, ensure that the Oracle VM Server for SPARC software is installed on each physical machine and that the domains meet Oracle Solaris Cluster requirements.
-See "SPARC: How to Install Oracle VM Server for SPARC Software and Create Domains" on page 55. - Determine which Oracle Solaris Cluster software packages you want to install.
+See the "Oracle Solaris Cluster 4.2 Hardware Administration Manual" and your server and storage device documentation for details on how to set up the hardware. - Ensure that an Automated Installer install server and a DHCP server are configured.
+See Part III, "Installing Using an Install Server," in "Installing Oracle Solaris 11.2 Systems".

+- Determine the Ethernet address of the cluster node and the length of the subnet mask of the subnet that the address belongs to. - Determine the MAC address of each cluster node. - Ensure that your cluster configuration planning is complete.
+See "How to Prepare for Cluster Software Installation" on page 47 for requirements and guidelines. - Have available the root user password for the cluster nodes. - SPARC: If you are configuring Oracle VM Server for SPARC I/O domains or guest domains as cluster nodes, ensure that the Oracle VM Server for SPARC software is installed on each physical machine and that the domains meet Oracle Solaris Cluster requirements.
+See "How to Install Oracle VM Server for SPARC Software and Create Domains" on page 58. - If you plan to install from Unified Archives that are created on an existing cluster, have the path to the archive file and ensure that it can be accessed from the AI server. - If you plan to install from IPS repositories, determine which Oracle Solaris Cluster software packages you want to install.

-The following table lists the group packages for the Oracle Solaris Cluster 4.1 software that you can choose during an AI installation and the principal features that each group package contains.
+The following table lists the group packages for the Oracle Solaris Cluster 4.2 software that you can choose during an AI installation and the principal features that each group package contains.
 You must install at least the ha-cluster-framework-minimal group package.

-Feature ha-cluster-framework-full ha-cluster-data-services-full ha-cluster-framework- minimal
+Feature ha-cluster- framework-full ha-cluster-data- services-full ha-cluster- framework-minimal ha-cluster- geo-full manager

-Framework X X X
+Framework X X X X X

 Agents X

 Localization X

 Framework man pages X

 Data Service man pages X

 Agent Builder X

 Generic Data Service X X

+Graphical User Interface X

+Geographic Edition X

-Have available your completed Typical Mode or Custom Mode installation worksheet.
-See "Installing and Configuring Oracle Solaris and Oracle Solaris Cluster Software (Automated Installer)" on page 85.
+■ Have available your completed Typical Mode or Custom Mode installation worksheet.
+See "Establishing a New Oracle Solaris Cluster With the Automated Installer" on page 89.